 Unfortunately, the countries where these people live are often unable to pay for or organize the water supplies themselves.
 That is why we give them a boost by financing the initial investments.

-A small contribution can make a difference: for just over 20 euros we can give someone permanent access to safe drinking water.
-And for only 2.50 you give someone enough clean drinking water for a year to drink, cook and wash!
+A small contribution can already make a difference: for just over 20 euros we can give someone permanent access to safe drinking water.
+And for only 2.50 you can give someone enough clean drinking water for a year to drink, cook and wash!

-May be you want to read these updates too:
+You might want to read these updates too:

-Clean water update: 771 million people
+Clean drinking water update: 771 million people